 So you've figured out what you have, and you determine you need to report.
 Great!
 Unfortunately, that's only the first step.

 The second step is estimating releases to the environment.
 Generally, at an asphalt facility, these will be stack emissions.
 The amount of release that is permitted should be listed on your air permit, or you can estimate using AP-42 emission factors.
-In all likelihood, the amount of releases will be pretty small, but they have to be estimated nonetheless.
+In all likelihood, the number of releases will be pretty small, but they have to be estimated nonetheless.